PlanTL-GOB-ES/SPACCC_POS/script/README.md

 * `ann/`: folder for temporary use of the script `Anotacion_a_BRAT.sh`
 * `Anotacion_a_BRAT.sh`: main script.
 * `convertidorFreelingBrat.py`: auxiliary script to complete the conversion.
+* `convertidorFreelingBrat_tokens.py`: auxiliary script to convert the tokenization.
+* `convertidorFreelingBrat_puntos.py`: auxiliary script to convert the sentence splitting.
 * `convertidor.sh`: auxiliary script to call the suitable conversor.
 * `ejemplo_anotados/`: annotated sample text folder.
 * `ejemplo_originales/`: original sample text folder.